 The authorized capital stock of the Corporation consists of an unlimited number of common shares without par value.
 Each common share carries the right to one vote.
-As of April 22, 2022, there were 8,562,554 outstanding common shares.
-All shareholders shown in the register of the Corporation on May 3, 2022, at 5:00 p.m.
+As at April 4, 2023, there were 8,548,054 outstanding common shares.
+All shareholders shown in the register of the Corporation on April 12, 2023, at 5:00 p.m.
 (EDT) (the "Record Date") will be entitled to vote at the Meeting and any adjournment thereof if present or represented by proxy thereat.
 For more information on voting procedure, please see below under the section "Voting Procedures".